Workers' Compensation in PA

 Benefits focus on salary replacement, healthcare cost reimbursement, and survivor benefits.

 • Salary Replacement: Typically, compensation is less than your total salary.
-The best case usually involves payment of two-thirds of your gross salary.
+The best case usually involves payment of two-thirds of your gross pay.
 An advantage, however, is that workers comp benefits generally aren't taxable at state or federal levels.
 For example, Pennsylvania doesn't charge tax on workers' comp payments.

 • Survivor Benefits: If an employee dies from a work-related accident, workers' comp payments go to their dependents.